InvisniaMike/promptql_aml_demo/README.md

 # PromptQL AML Demo — Quickstart
-// COMMENT: Clean, repo-ready README (no lambda section).
-Aligns with PromptQL docs & our demo story.

 This repo lets you demo **three Saved Investigations** with a thin, offline-capable viz:
 1) **Sanctions/PEP SLA Leakage**